 My four kids will be home with me this summer (i.e., no formal camp programming), which is lovely for the relaxed pace, but also includes some coordination to keep track of everyone and build in some structure.
-I work out of home and will address summer at-home activities in a separate post, but meanwhile, I wanted to share some overarching strategies to simplify your life during the summer months.
+I wanted to share some overarching strategies to simplify your life during the summer months.
 I find that these tips are essential both so you can enjoy time with your kids during the break and so that the time you do get to yourself (e.g., while the kids are engaged in other activities) is not spent entirely on household minutia!

 I hope these tips are helpful!
 If you have other awesome ideas to share on how you simplify summer, I'd love to hear about them in the comments below!